fbpx

 Plum Island Pink House- The Ultimate Spite House

-As for me, an avid landscape photographer, after doing the full-time real estate gig, it is certainly a stop for some great photographs.
+As for me, an avid landscape photographer, after doing the full-time real estate gig, it is undoubtedly a great stop for some great photographs.

-I actually have run into the backstory on the Newbury pink house on several occasions over the past several years.
+I have run into the backstory on the Newbury Pink House on several occasions over the past several years.

-Most recently I ran into an article on houses that have been built to piss someone off, where the iconic pink house of Newbury MA sat first on the list.
-One of the intrigues of the pink house in Newbury is the fact it was built out of spite!
+Most recently, I ran into an article on houses that have been built to annoy or anger someone, where the iconic pink house of Newbury, MA, sat first on the list.
+One of the intrigues of the Newbury Pink House is that it was built out of spite!

 A spite house is built or enhanced to annoy someone, usually a neighbor.

-It can be a house that is built or has had an addition to block a view of a neighbor, is painted a god awful color, built not to fit into the neighborhood etc….
-Whether it is built or enhanced it is meant to get under someone’s skin.
+It can be a house that is built or has had an addition to block a view of a neighbor, is painted a god-awful color, made not to fit into the neighborhood etc….
+It is meant to get under someone’s skin, whether it is built or enhanced.

-Seems like an awfully expensive act to get even with someone, but people do it!
-Think its not common?
-Here are 4 houses built out of spite in Massachusetts.
+Getting even with someone seems like a costly act, but people do it!
+Think it’s not common?
+Here are four houses built out of spite in Massachusetts.

-The Plum Island Pink House- A Local Spite House
+The Newbury Plum Island Pink House- A Local Spite House

 The Plum Island Pink House is iconic.
 You can’t miss it as you travel from Newburyport to Newbury onto Plum Island.
 Just about everyone in the area recognizes it and is intrigued by it.

 It sits out on the barren marshlands on the right as you approach Plum Island.
 The pink house just feels so alone out in the sea of marsh grass.
-Abandoned and in disrepair, the house feels so vulnerable to the weather as there is absolutely nothing around it to block the weather coming off the river, ocean and marsh.
+Abandoned and in disrepair, the house feels so vulnerable to the weather as there is nothing around it to block the weather from the river, ocean and marsh.

-So the back story is the house was part of a divorce agreement back in the 1920’s.
+Local lore suggests the back story of the house was part of a divorce agreement in the 1920’s.

-A wife agreed to divorce her husband who was an attorney.
-As part of the divorce she insisted the husband built the exact duplicate of the four square home they owned together in downtown Newburyport.
+A wife agreed to divorce her husband, who was an attorney.
+As part of the divorce, she insisted the husband build the duplicate of their four-square home in downtown Newburyport.

 Here is the rub.
 She didn’t specify where the house was to be built in her poorly drafted divorce agreement regarding the home.